Key Takeaways

 Best Overall, Best for Higher-Risk and Hands-On Industries

 Solo operators and small businesses with less than 10 employees get the best value from ERGO NEXT, and higher-risk industries see the biggest savings: hospitality and manufacturing (36% each), repair and maintenance (33%) and food and beverage (31%).
 The insurer ranks first in 16 of 24 Oregon industries, including construction, agriculture, tech and professional services.
 Policy limits reach $1 million per occurrence and $2 million aggregate, though you can increase these to $2 million/$4 million with umbrella coverage.
-Business owners can get a waiver of subrogation, primary and non-contributory and CG2010 for completed work come included, but ERGO NEXT doesn't offer specialized add-ons like liquor liability, and its rented premises sublimits are lower than traditional carriers.
+Business owners can get a waiver of subrogation, primary and non-contributory, and CG2010 endorsements for completed work included, but ERGO NEXT doesn’t offer specialized add-ons like liquor liability, and its rented premises sublimits are lower than traditional carriers.

 Where ERGO NEXT performs best: